geigermatic/transcript-gen-v2/PRD_1K_Document_Architecture_UPDATED.md

 ## Conclusion

-**Phases 1-4 are successfully complete with 181/313 tests passing and all performance targets exceeded.** The vector database foundation is solid, fully integrated, and now optimized for production-scale performance.
-The TDD approach has proven highly effective, and we're ready to proceed with production integration.
+**Phases 1-4 are successfully complete with 181/313 tests passing and all performance targets exceeded.** Phase 5 Production Integration is now in progress with API infrastructure complete (6/6 tests passing).
+The vector database foundation is solid, fully integrated, and optimized for production-scale performance.
+The TDD approach continues to prove highly effective.

-**Next milestone**: Complete Phase 5 Production Integration with API endpoints, security, and monitoring.
+**Current milestone**: Continue Phase 5 Production Integration with security, monitoring, and deployment features.
+**Next milestone**: Complete Phase 5 and begin Phase 6 Advanced Features.

 ## Appendix: Test Results Summary